 Satisfactory Academic Progress

 Every student should strive for satisfactory academic progress as a point of personal pride, as a concern for future employment, and as a qualification for most forms of student financial assistance.
 Federal regulation mandates that a recipient of Federal Title IV aid make satisfactory progress toward the completion of a diploma to maintain eligibility for that funding.
-Progress will be reviewed at the end of each component (including components for which the student did not receive financial aid), to determine the student's eligibility to continue enrollment at the Manhattan Institute.
-In measuring SAP,the Manhattan Institute will consider both a student's grades (qualitative progress) and rate of progression through his or her program (quantitative progress).
+Progress will be reviewed at the end of each component (including components for which the student did not receive financial aid), to determine the student's eligibility to continue enrollment at The Manhattan Institute.
+In measuring SAP, Manhattan Institute will consider both a student's grades (qualitative progress) and rate of progression through his or her program (quantitative progress).

 Each program of more than 300 clock hours is divided into components (classes) for each academic topic.
 Components are generally either 30 or 60 clock hours in length.
 The externship (300 clock hours) is considered one component.